pkallos/winston-firehose/index.md

 `firehoseOptions (object) - optional/suggested` The Firehose options that are passed directly to the constructor, [documented by AWS here](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Firehose.html#constructor-property)

+ `useLoggerLevel (boolean) - optional` Use winston logger level if set to true.
+Transport level will default to `info` if undefined.

+ `useLoggerFormat (boolean) - optional` Use winston logger format if set to true.
+Transport format will default to `JSON.stringify` if undefined.

 ## Details

 At the moment this logger sends (unacknowledged!) log messages into firehose.
-Right now the behavior if the log message fails to write to Firehose is simply to do absolutely nothing and fail silently.
+The behavior if the log message fails to write to Firehose is to emit an 'error' event.